 Where do we work?

-Zisize - The Heaton Lee Memorial Trust is a UK charity based in South Wales.
-However, it was set up primarily to be a vehicle for help to find its way into Ingwavuma, a remote rural area of KwaZuluNatal in South Africa.
+Zisize is located in Ingwavuma, a remote rural area of KwaZuluNatal in South Africa.
 Ingwavuma is more than 250km away from the nearest industrial centre, Richards Bay, and 420km from Durban.
 Rarely is it to be found on maps of the area and many people in the province have never heard of it.
-It is situated north of Dingaan's grave (map below right)and stretches the length of the border with Swaziland and up to the border with Mozambique.
-Zisize's projects are in several locations in three of Ingwavuma's four tribal areas, and up to 60km from the centre of Ingwavuma.
+It is situated to the west and north of the compass sign (map below right) and stretches the length of the border with Swaziland and up to the border with Mozambique.

 Its remote location, high in the Lebombo mountains, renders it beautiful, unspoilt but extremely poor.
 Most people live in self built houses like the ones below. (stone and cement house - left; one made from stick and stones - right)